 If you received notice from SolarEdge that the five-year 3G cell plan that came with your solar system is being discontinued, attorneys working with ClassAction.org want to hear from you.

 They’re investigating whether a class action lawsuit can be filed against SolarEdge, who is reportedly instructing users to pay for costly modem upgrades to maintain access to the cellular-based features and solar incentive benefits they were promised.
-Keep reading for more information or fill out the form on this page if you would like to learn more about your rights as a SolarEdge customer facing the 3G shutdown.
+Keep reading for more information.

 How the 3G Sunset Affects SolarEdge Systems